Skip to main content

 Sambusa

-Triangular fried pastries filled with spiced meat or vegetables.
-Similar to samosas, influenced by Indian and Arab traders.
+Triangular fried pastries stuffed with spiced meat or vegetables.
+They're close cousins of the samosa, brought over by Indian and Arab traders.

 Allergens: